peteroupc/peteroupc.github.io/random.md

 <small><sup id=Note17>(17)</sup> Cliff, Y., Boyd, C., Gonzalez Nieto, J.  "How to Extract and Expand Randomness: A Summary and Explanation of Existing Results", 2009.</small>

-<small><sup id=Note18>(18)</sup> Note that with the procedure given here, there is a risk that two processes will end up with the same PRNG seed, but this risk is often negligible, especially for PRNGs whose state length is 128 or more bits (see "[**Birthday problem**](https://en.wikipedia.org/wiki/Birthday_problem)").
-As an alternative, some PRNGs, such as PCG64 and `sfc`, have multiple sequences (or _streams_) of numbers that behave like independent random number sequences, and they have efficient methods to assign a different stream to each process this way.
-How these methods work is PRNG-specific and beyond the scope of this document.

-P. L'Ecuyer, D. Munger, et al.  "Random Numbers for Parallel Computers: Requirements and Methods, With Emphasis on GPUs".
+<small><sup id=Note18>(18)</sup> P. L'Ecuyer, D. Munger, et al.  "Random Numbers for Parallel Computers: Requirements and Methods, With Emphasis on GPUs".
 April 17, 2015, section 4, goes in greater detail on ways to initialize PRNGs for generating random numbers in parallel, including how to ensure reproducible "randomness" this way if that is desired.</small>

 <small><sup id=Note19>(19)</sup> Here, `IDENT` and `UNIQUE` form a _domain separation tag_; e.g., see the work-in-progress document `draft-irtf-cfrg-hash-to-curve`, "Hashing to Elliptic Curves".</small>

-<small><sup id=Note20>(20)</sup> For most purposes, SHA-256 is a good choice for the hash function if the PRNG's state length is 256 bits or less.
-Some PRNGs require nonzero seeds; in that case, if the seed is all zeros, add "-0" to the string and retry step 3 until the seed is not all zeros.</small>
+<small><sup id=Note20>(20)</sup> For example, SHA-256 is appropriate for PRNGs with state length 256 bits or more.
+Note the following:
+- Most hash functions are not one-to-one, so they carry the risk that two processes will end up with the same PRNG seed, but this risk decreases as PRNG state length increases (see "[**Birthday problem**](https://en.wikipedia.org/wiki/Birthday_problem)").
+- One-to-one hash functions don't have this risk, as long as the input length and the hash code's length match the PRNG's state length.
+With these functions, the application can hash sequential seeds in each process without worrying about this risk.
+An example of this kind of hash function is M. O'Neill's `seed_seq_fe` ("Developing a seed_seq Alternative", Apr.
+30, 2015).
+- As another alternative, some PRNGs, such as PCG64 and `sfc`, have multiple sequences (or _streams_) of numbers that behave like independent random number sequences, and they have efficient methods to assign a different stream to each process this way.
+How these methods work is PRNG-specific and beyond the scope of this document.</small>

 <small><sup id=Note21>(21)</sup> For example, many questions on _Stack Overflow_ highlight the pitfalls of creating a new instance of .NET's `System.Random` each time a random number is needed, rather than only once in the application.
 See also Johansen, R. S., "[**A Primer on Repeatable Random Numbers**](https://blogs.unity3d.com/2015/01/07/a-primer-on-repeatable-random-numbers/)", Unity Blog, Jan.
 7, 2015.</small>